Siege of Dijon

 The siege of Dijon between 8 and 13 September 1513 was a successful campaign of the Swiss army against the French city of Dijon during the War of the League of Cambrai.

-After the French had lost the Battle of Novara, several contingents of Swiss mercenaries did follow the French withdrawal to Dijon.
+After the French had lost the Battle of Novara, several contingents of Swiss mercenaries followed the French withdrawal to Dijon.
 After a few days of siege, the city had to surrender.
 In the peace-treaty all the demands of the Swiss were met: the renunciation of France on Milan, Cremona and Asti as well as a war indemnity of 400,000 crowns.